Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Collection_Intro.md

 ## Generics
 - Main objective: provide type safety.
-- Group of element is said to be type safe if they are bound to have Single type of data member like Array.
+- Group of elements is said to be type safe if they are bound to have Single type of data member like Array.
-- To solve problem related to type-casting in collection.
+- To solve problems related to type-casting in collection.
 - To enable developer to write less redundant code.